 The Health Profession Student Loan program (HPSL) is administered by the Department of Health and Human Services.
 All students who apply for this loan must have completed the Free Application for Federal Student Aid (FAFSA) and the university application.
 The amount awarded will be determined by the number of applications and fund availability.
 The interest rate on the HPSL is 5%.
 The borrower will not be responsible for any interest until the start of the repayment period.
 A one year grace period follows completion or termination of full time status.

 The College of Optometry offers various scholarships to students.
 These scholarships vary in amount and criteria.
-For all scholarships available visit our website and review the College of Optometry Bulletin:
+Internal Optometry scholarships available, please search Optometry.

 Federal Work Study (FWS):

 Federal Work Study is available to optometry students each semester.
 This includes students working as tutors, student services assistants, clinical experience, and teacher assistants.